hkchengrex/XMem/docs/GETTING_STARTED.md

 ## Long-Time Video

 It comes from [AFB-URR](https://github.com/xmlyqing00/AFB-URR).
 Please following their license when using this data.
 We release our extended version (X3) and corresponding `_davis` versions such that the DAVIS evaluation can be used directly.
-They can be downloaded [[here]](TODO).
+They can be downloaded [[here]](https://drive.google.com/uc?id=100MxAuV0_UL20ca5c-5CNpqQ5QYPDSoz).
 The script above would also attempt to download it.
+Use [[this script]](https://github.com/hkchengrex/XMem/blob/main/scripts/expand_long_vid.py) to expand it to (X3).

 ### BL30K